varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 If yes, then go forth!
 If no, then please seek help with these basic requisites.
 Once you have installed Ubuntu GNOME and are familiar with the terminology listed above, you can use the knowledge in this document for your benefit!

+__Note__: This page contains images, you will be unable to see images if you are viewing this page on [github.com/guide-to-gnome-contribution](https://github.com/sindhus/guide-to-gnome-contribution/blob/master/guide-to-gnome-contribution.md).

+To see document with images: [http://sindhus.bitbucket.org/guide-to-gnome-contribution.html](http://sindhus.bitbucket.org/guide-to-gnome-contribution.html).

 ## Table Of Contents ##

 1. Technical Terms